Cleveland

 Karamu House

-In response to the community, Playhouse Settlement name-changed to Karamu House in 1941
+In response to the community, Playhouse Settlement was changed to Karamu House in 1941

 Places of Worship

-Founded 1893, Antioch Baptist is a landmark leader in Black political & social life
+Founded in 1893, Antioch Baptist is a landmark leader in Black political & social life

 Historic Sites